Forensic accounting: History

 Forensic accounting or forensic accountancy has been used since the time of the ancient Egyptians when Pharaoh had scribes account for his gold and other assets.
 These scribes worked in Pharaoh's courts and were charged with fraud prevention and detection.
 Their role stayed much the same until the turn of the 20th century.
 However, forensic accounting was not formally defined until the 1940s.
 Originally, Frank Wilson is credited with the birth of forensic accounting in the 1930s.

 When Wilson was working as a CPA for the US Internal Revenue Service, he was assigned to investigate the transactions of the infamous gangster Al Capone.
 Capone was known for his involvement in illegal activities, including violent crimes.
 However it was Capone's federal income tax fraud that was discovered by forensic accountants.
 Wilson's diligent analysis of the financial records of Al Capone resulted in his indictment for federal income tax evasion.

 Capone owed the government $215,080.48 from illegal gambling profits and was found guilty of tax evasion for which he was sentenced to 10 years in federal prison.
 This case established the significance of forensic accounting.

 Application area

 Forensic accountants are necessary for a variety of reasons.
-They can be useful for criminal investigations, litigation support, insurance claims, and corporate investigations.
+They can be useful for criminal investigations, litigation support, insurance claims, and corporate investigations, where they assure regulatory compliance is maintained.
 Financial forensic engagements may fall into several categories.
 For example: